Are you choosing natural alternatives in many areas

 Understand how emotional health plays a vital role in your overall physical health.

-A true natural approach addresses symptoms at the source
+A true natural approach addresses perimenopause symptoms at the source

-You can try the steps below in any order that fits you because it’s essential to make the natural approach work for you and the way you live:
+It’s essential to make the natural approach fit you and the way you live, so try

 1. Nip your symptoms in the bud with optimal nutrition.